jrawsthorne/libcouchbase-rs/README.md

 Play around with the Couchbase protocol in Rust

-Currently this inserts a document, gets that document and asserts it is equal
+Currently this inserts a document, gets that document and asserts it is equal every second

 # Steps